-The workshop's central objectives were to:
+The workshop's objectives were to:

-- Define local, natural, climate-related hazards of concern - Identify strengths and vulnerabilities - Develop prioritized actions for the community - Determine immediate opportunities to collaboratively advance actions to increase resilience gathering relevant background material, and organizing logistics for the workshop.
+- Define local, natural, climate-related hazards of concern - Identify strengths and vulnerabilities - Develop prioritized actions for the community - Determine immediate opportunities to collaboratively advance actions to increase resilience

 A Core Group of Town staff members, including the Assistant Town Administrator, DPW Deputy Director, Compliance Coordinator, Conservation Agent, and Planning & Economic Development Coordinator organized and planned for the workshop.
-The Core Group selected Kleinfelder as the Town's state-certified MVP consultant and together they worked towards setting goals,
+The Core Group selected Kleinfelder as the Town's state-certified MVP consultant and together they worked towards setting goals, gathering relevant background material, and organizing logistics for the workshop.